A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Orchard Park Shopping Centre

-Another great shopping spot in Kelowna is Orchard Park Shopping Centre (2271 Harvey Avenue, Kelowna, BC V1Y 6H2) with more than 160 retail stores and services.
+Another great shopping spot in Kelowna is Orchard Park Shopping Centre with more than 160 retail stores and services.
 It’s the largest shopping centre between Calgary and Vancouver.

-You can find Sports Chek, Old Navy, Best Buy, Lush Cosmetics, Sunrise Records, Purdy’s Chocolates, and many more stores here.
+You can find Sports Chek, Old Navy, Best Buy, Lush Cosmetics, Sunrise Records, Hot Topic, Purdy’s Chocolates, and many more stores here.

 Of course, there’s so much more to do in Kelowna!
 It’s also very family friendly, so if your kids are joining you on your trip, check out Crystal’s post on the 15 Best Things to Do in Kelowna in the Summer!